syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Selection.md

 {% endhighlight %}
 {% endtabs %}

-When the selection mode is Multiple, programmatically select more than one item by adding the underlying object to the [SelectedItems](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~SelectedItems.html) property.
+When the selection mode is `Multiple`, programmatically select more than one item by adding the underlying object to the [SelectedItems](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~SelectedItems.html) property.

 {% tabs %}
 {% highlight c# %}